Peter Pickering - Photographer

 Heavily influenced by iconic portrait photographer Yousuf Karsh, street photographer Henri Cartier-Bresson, and glamour photographer Paul Barry, Peter Pickering’s focus (pun intended) has been on portrait photography.

-Peter Pickering is a founding member and former president of Rockingham Photography Club, West Australia’s largest camera club, was Vice President of the West Australian Photographic Federation (WAPF), and once employed twelve photographic teams operating throughout WA and Tasmania whilst managing a busy photo studio specialising in glamour and model portfolios.
+Peter Pickering is a founding member and former president of Rockingham Photography Club, Western Australia’s largest camera club, was Vice President of the West Australian Photographic Federation (WAPF), and once employed twelve photographic teams operating throughout WA and Tasmania whilst managing a busy photo studio specialising in glamour and model portfolios.

 His initial experience goes back 60 years with large format 5x4 cameras, logging thousands of darkroom hours, processing and printing.
 These days, of course, the medium is digital, and his post-production expertise focuses on computer editing and manipulation, an enterprise that he finds both creative and rewarding.

 With a large collection of vintage medium-format cameras, Peter Pickering is recognised as an authority on Yashica and Mamiya medium-format TLR cameras, and spends his spare time chasing a passionate niche: shooting black and white in urban and street settings.
-After fifty-odd years of photography, one would think he’d learned it all, but as a perfectionist he realises he still has so much more to learn.
+After sixty-odd years of photography, one would think he’d learned it all, but as a perfectionist he realises he still has so much more to learn.
 Peter is always driven to do better, each new day a potential learning experience.